canidlogic/yip/pod/createdb.md

 Only certain template names are recognized in the Yip system.
 It is allowable to add templates with other names, but these will serve no purpose.
 The following subsections document the recognized templates.

+(In each of these template cases, a plug-in preprocessor may alter the template variables prior to the template running.
+See `Yip::DB` for further information.)

 ### catalog template